 Google chrome is one of the most popular web browsers around the globe.
-In spite of all its great features, updates, and bug-fixes, it could be slow at times because of some of the reasons.
+In spite of all its great features, updates, and bug fixes, it could be slow at times because for some the reasons.
 Thankfully, there are several tips and tricks to speed up your sluggish browser to increase your overall productivity and efficiency.

-If your browser is feeling a little sluggish and out of order, here is a comprehensive guide on how to seep up Google Chrome for optimum performance.
+If your browser is feeling a little sluggish and out of order, here is a comprehensive guide on how to speed up Google Chrome for optimum performance.

 Things you Can Do to Speed Up Google Chrome

 Installing the latest version is one of the best ways to make your chrome browser faster and more secure.
 Just like other software and web apps, you should update your browser on a regular basis to get all the issues and bugs fixed for the utmost performance.
 Checking the three dots of the burger menu is the best way to determine whether an update is available or not.
 When the dots are gray, it shows that your browser is updated.
 If they are green, it means an update has been waiting for 2 days, if orange then 4 days and if red it means 7 days.
 Be quick to install updates if you really want to enjoy faster browsing without facing issues.

 A lot of browsing and cache data also make your browser slower.
 So, clear your browsing data before you close your browser after doing work.
 CTR + H can take you to the browsing history page where you can easily get rid of all the data to make it faster.
 For best results, choose the ‘from the beginning of time’ option to make sure everything is removed from the history and cache.